 Step 5: Encourage children and youth with asthma to participate in physical and recreational activities and competitive sports.

 Start open communication with participants and their parents about asthma and their needs for support to manage asthma early.
 Make sure that you understand when it is time for the participant to take a break so that asthma flare-ups/attacks can be managed before they become emergencies.

 - Assess whether or not indoor/outdoor environmental triggers exist to support participants’ involvement in the activity.

 - Permit use of reliever inhaler (usually blue) 10 to 15 minutes prior to activity, if directed by the participant’s health care provider.

-Step 6: Provide opportunities for asthma education (e.g., for staff, coaches, parents/guardians and volunteers).
+Step 6: Provide opportunities for asthma education (For example, for staff, coaches, parents/guardians and volunteers).

 Continue to learn about asthma.

 - Use asthma resources created by leading community and professional organizations to learn more about asthma.